kingstinct/react-native-device-activity/README.md

 Provides access to Apples DeviceActivity API.
 It does require a Custom Dev Client to work with Expo.

+Please note that it only supports iOS (and requires iOS 15 or higher).
+For Android I'd probably look into [UsageStats](https://developer.android.com/reference/android/app/usage/UsageStats), which seems provide more granularity.

 # Examples

 ```TypeScript